XiaJiang-2/MBIL/README.md

 `alpha = 4`

-alpha is used by the calculate_BDeu function in the scores class and is also known as "equivalent sample size" which is the single hyperparameter when calculating BDeu score.
+Alpha is used by the calculate_BDeu function in the scores class and is also known as "equivalent sample size" which is the single hyperparameter when calculating BDeu score.
 BDeu score calculations are very sensitive to change in this score.

 `target = "E"`